Federal Resume—Examples and 25+ Writing Tips

 18. Teamwork & Collaboration

-An environmental protection specialist with the Bureau of Land Management will need different skills than a paralegal specialist in the Patent and Trademark Office.
+But, an environmental protection specialist with the Bureau of Land Management will need different skills than a paralegal specialist in the Patent and Trademark Office.
+That means you can’t simply pick any skill you have and add it to your federal resume.

 When you’re looking at a job ad on USAJOBS.gov, scroll down to the “responsibilities” section.
 Here you’ll find the exact traits and characteristics the hiring manager seeks in their ideal job candidate.
+It’s a government-sanctioned cheat sheet!

+One final thing to remember.
 The government gets thousands of resumes each day.
 To assist them with this massive workload, they’ll use an ATS (Applicant Tracking System).
 Uploading your federal USAJOBS.gov is essentially being added straight into the federal ATS database.

 The ATS helps an agency manager sort through the thousands of resumes by allowing them to search by resume keywords.
 The more keywords you have on your federal resume that match the job description, the better your chances at scoring an interview.